+- a.
+For the Preliminary and Final stages of review, the application shall be certified, in writing, complete or incomplete by the Administrative Officer within: - 25 days of the submission of an application for minor subdivision or land development with a street creation or extension or a request for unified development review so long as a completed checklist of the requirements for submission are provided as part of the submission.
+Such certification shall be made in accordance with the provisions of § 45-23-36(b). or - 15 days of the submission of a an application for minor subdivision or land development with no street creation or extension so long as a completed checklist of the requirements for submission are provided as part of the submission.
+Such certification shall be made in accordance with the provisions of § 45-23-36(b).

 - b.
-Certification: The Application shall be certified, in writing, complete or incomplete by the Administrative Officer within: - 1.
-Twenty-five (25) days of the submission of an application for minor subdivision or minor land development project with a street creation or extension or a request for unified development review, so long as a completed checklist of the requirements for submission are provided as part of the submission.
-Such certification shall be made in accordance with the provisions of RIGL § 45-23-36(b); or,

-2. Fifteen (15) days of the submission of an application for minor subdivision or minor land development project with no street creation or extension, so long as a completed checklist of the requirements for submission are provided as part of the submission.
-Such certification shall be made in accordance with the provisions of RIGL § 45-23-36(b).

-The running of the time periods set forth in this section shall be deemed stopped upon the issuance of a certificate of incompleteness of the application by the Administrative Officer and shall recommence upon the resubmission of a corrected application by the Applicant.
-However, in no event shall the Administrative Officer be required to certify a corrected submission as complete or incomplete less than ten (10) days after its resubmission.
+The running of the time periods set forth in this section shall be deemed stopped upon the issuance of a certificate of incompleteness of the application by the Administrative Officer and shall recommence upon the resubmission of a corrected application by the applicant.
+However, in no event shall the Administrative Officer be required to certify a corrected submission as complete or incomplete less than 10 days after its resubmission. - 4.
+Re-Assignment To Major Subdivision Or Major Land Development